elman23/elman23.github.io/index.md

 # ElMan23 GitHub Pages

-Hi!

-My name is E.
+Welcome to ElMan23 GitHub Pages!

+## Background

 I have a background in pure Mathematics.

-I have some experience with pure research (I have a PhD); for some years I also worked as a teacher.
+I have some experience with pure research (I have a PhD); for some years I worked as a teacher, both at high school and at university (as assistant).

-I currently work as Software Developer in a small company.
+I currently work as Software Developer.

-Since the team is not that big, I have some experience with different aspects of software development, delivery, testing, system management.
+I have some experience with different aspects of software development, delivery, testing, system management.

 My role gives me the opportunity to get some hands-on experience into different fields:

 - backend development (Java, Spring Boot);
 - database management;
 - deployment, containerization, CI/CD, DevOps practices;
-- Linux system management;
+- Linux system management.
-- data analysis;
-- machine learing.

 ## Interests

 My interests in the field of Computer Science lie mostly in the following:

 - Backend, API and algorithm development;
+- Data Science;
+- AI, ML & related;
 - DevOps, DevSecOps, GitOps;
 - Scripting and system administration;
-- Cybersecurity;
-- Data Science;
+- Cybersecurity.
-- AI, ML & related.

 ## Technologies